The Orange County Accelerator: Partner To Newburgh Start Ups

-After our recent focus in part one of our series on live work and start ups, we decided to take a trip and visit the Orange County Accelerator and its parent-partner, the Orange County Industrial Development Agency (I.D.A.) located near Stewart Airport, not far from downtown Newburgh.
+After our recent focus in part one of our series on live-work and start-ups, we visited the Orange County Accelerator and its parent-partner, the Orange County Industrial Development Agency (I.D.A.).
+Both are located near Stewart Airport, not far from downtown Newburgh.

-In under fifteen minutes we arrived at the New York International Plaza (an industrial zoned district adjacent to Stewart) to a trim, attractive modern building at 4 Crotty Lane, home of the Accelerator.
+You can get there in under fifteen minutes where you’ll arrive at the New York International Plaza (an industrial zoned district adjacent to Stewart).
+The Accelerator is in an attractive modern building at 4 Crotty Lane.

 The Orange County Accelerator offers all that a traditional accelerator offers: office space, with all the amenities, and fully wired, but it also offers much more.
 It has incubator pods which help a small start up scale.

-After arriving at the Accelerator, we met with the Accelerator’s Executive Director, Laurie Villasuso, and also with the parent partner Managing Director, Vincent Cozzolino, head of the I.D.A.
+At the Accelerator, we met with the Executive Director, Laurie Villasuso, and also with Vincent Cozzolino, head of the I.D.A.

-“The I.D.A.,” explained Laurie, is the driving force behind the Orange County Accelerator, which is a certified New York State business incubator which we, the I.D.A., operate.
-(According to the state website, incubators offer: physical space; shared administrative staff; access to capital; coaching; mentoring; networking connections; prototype development and access to other technical services).
+“The I.D.A.,” explained Laurie, is the driving force behind the Orange County Accelerator, which is a certified New York State business incubator.
+The I.D.A., operates the Accelerator.
+(According to the state website, incubators provide: physical space; shared administrative staff; access to capital; coaching; mentoring; networking connections; prototype development and access to other technical services).

-“The I.D.A is a state enabled organization that attracts business to the area via tax incentives.
+“The I.D.A is a state enabled organization that attracts business to the area via tax incentives.”
+Villasuso said.